brjoaof/brjoaof/README.md

 ### Hi there 👋
 My name is João Felipe from Brazil [🇧🇷].

-I'm a software developer at Info4
+<p>I'm a software developer at Info4.</p>
-I'm interested in learning more about JavaScript, React, React Native, Android and Kotlin.
+<p>I'm interested in learning more about JavaScript, React, React Native, Android and Kotlin.</p>
 <!--
 **brjoaof/brjoaof** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.